VidTu/HCsCR/README.md

 **Q**: Why does this mod exist, when there are server-side crystal optimizers?
 **A**: Firstly, this mod was created in 2023 before the server-side crystal optimizers.
 Secondly, not every server has a server-side crystal optimizer.
-Thirdly, I have updated it in 2025, because I needed to learn the [Stonecutter](https://stonecutter.kikugie.dev/) framework.
+Thirdly, I have updated it in 2025, because I needed to learn the [Stonecutter](https://stonecutter.kikugie.dev/) preprocessor.
 Now it's not hard to maintain, so why not.

 **Q**: How fast is it?
 **A**: It should be pretty fast.
 No precise numbers, it depends on the ping, server MSPT, etc.